polca/premise/docs/user_scenarios.rst

 -------

-*premise* allows users to integrate user-made scenarios in addition to an IAM scenario.
+*premise* allows users to integrate user-made scenarios in addition (or not) to an IAM scenario.
 This is useful for example when a user wants to integrate projections for a sector, product or a technology that is not really covered by IAM scenarios.